viperleed/viperleed/doc/content/utilities/poscar_utils.rst

 attach_bulk
 ===========

-Interactive script that takes a slab POSCAR and adds a bulk POSCAR on the bottom, rescaling the unit cell.
+Interactive script that takes a slab POSCAR and adds a bulk POSCAR on the bottom, expanding the the unit cell in the :math:`\vec{c}` direction accordingly.

 **Usage**